greenm01/vb4x/docs/vb4x_specs.md

 Task Forces assume the highest ROE of any fleet in their force.

-Fighter squadrons patrolling non-hostile systems join their Empire's respective Task Force as regular squadrons.
+Fighter squadrons patrolling friendly systems join their Empire's respective Task Force as regular squadrons.
 Hostile carriers deploy their own fighter squadrons in a similar fashion.

 Fleets that are cloaked, and remain undetected, may continue traveling in hyperspace through a contested star system.
 Otherwise the fleet will join their Empire’s respective Task Force for battle.